 If this applies to you, it should be reassuring that it’s not in your head—there is scientific evidence to support the fact that time pressure can impair performance, and this is particularly relevant in math.
 For students who suffer from anxiety, time pressure can lead to more anxiety, which is distracting—as a result, they may not be able to perform at their highest potential.

-If you had a distressing or even traumatic experience surrounding math at a young age, this could have led you to develop intense feelings about math.
+If you had a distressing or even traumatic experience surrounding math at a young age, this could have led you to develop intense feelings around math, leading to math anxiety.
 Math anxiety, it seems, can be products of our adolescent experiences—particularly, those which resonate with us to an extreme degree.

 Fear of embarrassment

 As we know, students often develop math anxiety at a young age.
 This may go hand-in-hand with events involving embarrassment following a wrong answer in class.
 This type of event also may trigger math anxiety.

-Unsurprisingly, someone with math anxiety has increased trouble completing math tests, homework, and getting through math class.
-But unlike someone who simply doesn’t enjoy math (myself included), math anxiety can induce debilitating effects and physical symptoms.
+Unlike someone who simply doesn’t enjoy math (myself included), math anxiety can induce debilitating effects and even physical symptoms.

 Some common symptoms include: